Jessica B. Phillips

 Sons of the Revolution in the State of NY Events & Membership Manager

-Colyn Hunt grew up in a family of 1780s-ear frontier reenactors in Middle Tennesse, but, like many, she had no idea of the large role NYC played in the Revolutionary War until she moved here in 2003.
+Colyn Hunt grew up in a family of 1780s-era frontier reenactors in Middle Tennesse, but, like many, she had no idea of the large role NYC played in the Revolutionary War until she moved here in 2003.
 While earning a BA in Anthropology and Linguistics at Hunter College in Manhattan, Colyn became interested in the archaeology of colonial New York.
 She joined Fraunces Tavern Museum as a curatorial intern where for nearly two years, she meticulously catalogued a sizable donation of archaeological artifacts from Lower Manhattan.
-Now, as Office and Membership Coordinator, she is busy organizing SRNY events and happily working with potential and existing SRNY Members as they foster a relationship with their own colonial past.
+Now, as Office and Membership Manager, she is busy organizing SRNY events and happily working with potential and existing SRNY Members as they foster a relationship with their own colonial past.

 Director of Education & Public Programs